sidfarkus/Resume/resume.md

 ## Experience

+### LearnZillion

+#### Senior Software Engineer - September 2014 to Present

+Writing full stack code for a Ruby on Rails site http://learnzillion.com.
+Handled hundreds of thousands of pageviews.

-### CSC formerly 42six Solutions
+### 42six Solutions (purchased by CSC)

-#### Technical Lead - January 2012 to Present
+#### Technical Lead - January 2012 to September 2014

 I wrote a JRuby + Java ORM for Apache Accumulo to provide advanced query support in a JRuby on Rails web app.
 I then assisted and took over as technical lead of the team creating the web app.
 I introduced Knockout as a way to remove much of the jQuery code littering the app as well.
+I was then technical lead of a 6 person team writing  services for a distributed cloud architecture exposing PostgreSQL, Mongo, Accumulo, and Cloudera Impala over Apache Thrift.

 ### Northrop Grumman Information Systems